-- Get in push-up position with arms slightly wider than shoulder-width apart.
+- Get in a push-up position with arms slightly wider than shoulder-width apart.

 - Keep your glutes and abs engaged.

-- Perform 15-25 push-ups using good form and bringing your chest as low as you can go without touching the floor.
+- Perform 15-25 push-ups using good form, and bring your chest as low as you can go without touching the floor.

 - Stand about three feet in front of a weight bench, facing away from it with your legs shoulder-width apart and a dumbbell in each hand down at your sides.

 - Reach one leg back to lie on the bench so that the laces part of your foot are contacting the bench.

 - Place your front foot far enough forward such that when you drop down into a lunge, your front knee does not extend beyond the toes.